 Botox and Ajovy; A One-Two Punch

-I received my first Ajovy shot from the neurologist in December of 2018.
+I received my first Ajovy shot from the neurologist in December 2018.
 I was happy to have it but also felt a bit nervous.
 I wondered what I would experience.
-Would I see awesome results or would this just become another failed therapy for me?
+Would I see awesome results, or would this just become another failed therapy for me?
 I wasted no time and immediately gave myself the injection after returning home from the appointment.
-It was relatively painless and I had no adverse reactions that I could see.
+It was relatively painless, and I had no adverse reactions that I could see.

 It was about five days after the injection that I noticed my headache pain intensity was starting to diffuse.
 It was like dropping a drop of food coloring into a glass of water.
 The pain wasn’t as potent any longer.
 I breathed a sigh of relief.
-Over the next four months of injections, I noticed a bit more improvement with the pain intensity.
+Over the next four months of injections, I noticed a bit more improvement in the pain intensity.
 Unfortunately, most of the other baggage from migraine hung on like allodynia, aphasia, tinnitus, and insomnia.
-That being said I would have done this again knowing what I know now.
+That being said, I would have done this again, knowing what I know now.
 The relief in the pain was worth getting the shot.
-I still have bad days, but they are more easy to manage now and I’m grateful for that!
+I still have bad days, but they are more manageable now, and I’m grateful for that!

 Where have insurance barriers left me?

 Botox and Ajovy together worked well, in my opinion.
 I don’t know if any of the other CGRP drugs such as Emgality or Aimovig would have yielded the same results, but I’d be interested to know.
 I felt very fortunate to have been able to use the combined therapy of Botox and Ajovy.
 I had to discontinue both in May of 2019 due to a lapse in our insurance benefits, but as of September 2019, I am still enjoying the reduced pain from my attacks.
 I do plan on trying to get back to Ajovy and Botox now that our insurance issues have been resolved.